dermotduffy/frigate-hass-card/README.md

 ### Building

 This project uses [Volta](https://github.com/volta-cli/volta) to ensure a consistent version of Node and Yarn are used during development.
-If you install Volta in your environment, you should not need to worry about which Version of both to choose. **Note:** the devcontainer already comes with Volta installed.
+If you install Volta in your environment, you should not need to worry about which version of both to choose. **Note:** the dev container already comes with Volta installed.

 However, if you are not using Volta, you can check the `volta` key in the [`package.json`](./package.json) for a reference on which version of Node and Yarn should be used.